MaterializeInc/materialize/doc/user/content/ingest-data/network-security/privatelink.md

         'b-3.hostname-3:9096' USING AWS PRIVATELINK privatelink_svc (PORT 9003, AVAILABILITY ZONE 'use1-az3')
     ),
     -- Authentication details
-    -- Depending on the authentication method the MSK cluster is using SASL MECHANISMS = 'SCRAM-SHA-512',
+    -- Depending on the authentication method the Kafka cluster is using SASL MECHANISMS = 'SCRAM-SHA-512',
     SASL USERNAME = 'foo',
     SASL PASSWORD = SECRET kafka_password